top of page

 IMG_6979.heic

 Noah Peck, Abilene, graduated from Chapman High School with a 3.8 GPA.
 In addition to his studies, Peck participated in various community activities, primarily volunteering at the Village Manor Nursing Home in Abilene.
-Peck has also traveled to Oklahoma and Kentucky, doing clean-up labor and working for the International Disaster Emergency Service.
+He has also traveled to Oklahoma and Kentucky, doing clean-up labor and working for the International Disaster Emergency Service.
 A musician, Peck plays banjo, and performs with his worship team at Abilene First Christian Church.
-In the fall, Peck attended Kansas State Polytechnic, pursuing a degree in Mechanical Engineering.
+In the fall, he attended Kansas State Polytechnic, pursuing a degree in Mechanical Engineering.

 2021